hawk/lux/doc/lux.md

 **--timeout Timeout**
 The script expects the shell output to match given [regular expression][]s.
-But the output must be received within a given time limit or the script will fail with a match_timeout.
+But the output must be received within a given time limit or the script will fail with a `match_timeout`.
 The `Timeout` specifies how long it will wait before the script fails.
 The `Timeout` defaults to `10000` milli seconds (`10` seconds).
 This `Timeout` can be overridden by the statement